amd-jnovotny/hipBLASLt/docs/index.rst

 hipBLASLt documentation
 ===========================

-hipBLASLt is a library that provides General Matrix-Matrix (GEMM) operations with flexible APIs and extends functionalities beyond the traditional BLAS library.
+hipBLASLt is a library that provides General Matrix-Matrix (GEMM) operations with flexible APIs and extends functionality beyond the traditional BLAS library.
 To learn more, see :doc:`What is hipBLASLt?<./what-is-hipBLASLt>`

 The hipBLASLt public repository is located at `<https://github.com/ROCm/hipBLASLt>`_.